Draculinio/Kudamono/Readme.rm.txt

+07/01/2018

+I created a close browser in my sandbox, now it is time to start working on my webdriver class.
+Also I think it is time to establish some code conventions, because maybe in the future collaborators could be taken.

 06/30/2018 - 2

 I changed my approach, more than threading I am using subrocesses.
 The next problem that appeared is that the chromedriver is not closed